Watcher (TV series)

 Watcher (Korean: 왓쳐; stylized as WATCHER) is a 2019 South Korean television series starring Han Suk-kyu, Seo Kang-joon, and Kim Hyun-joo.
 It aired on OCN every Saturday and Sunday at 22:20 (KST) from July 6 to August 25, 2019.

 Synopsis

-“Watcher” is a 2019 Korean drama directed by Ahn Gil Ho.

 A brutal murder committed 15 years ago turned three lives upside down.
 A decade and a half later, the trio – brought together by fate – goes on the hunt for answers.

-Kim Young Goon (Seo Kang Joon), a police officer who may be considered aloof and uncaring, joins an investigation unit headed by hardened long-time cop Do Chi Gwang (Han Suk Kyu).
-The nightmarish events 15 years ago still haunt Kim Young Goon – but his memories also provide no shortage of motivation.

-Do Chi Gwang, meanwhile, has led a quest to uncover widespread corruption as part of his unswerving pursuit of justice – a quest that has won him few friends in the police force.

-They are eventually joined by Han Tae Joo (Kim Hyun Joo), a former prosecutor who has become a lawyer.

-Will the trio unearth the truth about the fateful event that has shaped their destiny?
-And what dark secrets will they uncover along their way?